An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Model N Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MODN stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Information Technology Services industry.
+We show how MODN stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Software Publishers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Model N enables life sciences and high tech companies to drive growth and market share, minimizing revenue leakage throughout the revenue lifecycle.
 With deep industry expertise and solutions purpose-built for these industries, Model N delivers comprehensive visibility, insight and control over the complexities of commercial operations and compliance.
 Our integrated cloud solution is proven to automate pricing, incentive and contract decisions to scale business profitably and grow revenue.
 Model N is trusted across more than 120 countries by the world's leading pharmaceutical, medical technology, semiconductor, and high tech companies, including Johnson & Johnson, AstraZeneca, Stryker, Seagate Technology, Broadcom and Microchip Technology.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)

 Higher average daily dollar volume over the past 30 days implies lower liquidity risk. (↑↓)